iOS17/sideloadly/README.md

-# Sideloadly iOS:  Ultimate Guide: Sideloadly & Its Top Alternative - iOS 18.2, 18, 17
+# Sideloadly iOS: iOS 18.2, 18, 17 Ultimate Guide: Sideloadly & Its Top Alternative

-Sideloladly is one of the most valuable tools for sideloading iPA files into iPhone/iPad.
-The sideloadly app allows users to change the advanced sideloading settings through its easy-to-use interface(Change Bundle ID, App Name, Blank Logo fixing,etc..).
-Sideloadly comes only for Windows, Linux, and Mac OS as PC software, so you need a PC to sideload an IPA file.
+Sideloadly is one of the most valuable tools for sideloading iPA files into iPhone/iPad.
+The app allows users to change the advanced sideloading settings through its easy-to-use interface(Change Bundle ID, App Name, Blank Logo fixing, etc..).
+Sideloadly is PC software only for Windows, Linux, and Mac OS, so you need a PC to sideload an IPA file.

 Sideloadly may be popular, but like every other iPA sideloading tool, it has advantages and disadvantages.
 They include the following:

 ### Pros of using the Sideloadly Tool:

 Sideloadly is relatively easy to use.
-It allows you to download and install the iPA files with a single click.
+It lets you download and install the iPA files with a single click.
 The Sideloadly is free to download.
 Changing the app bundle ID can be done with a single click.